-Kristi wanted to know if this stigma only applied to writing about grief, or if it affected artists working in other genres and media as well.
-At the beginning of the summer, she posted an anonymous ad on Craigslist asking strangers to send her their art about grief.
-By the end of the first day, she received an overwhelming number of responses in the form of poems, paintings, songs, letters, and more.
-Each response was private and personal, like anonymous diary entries that no one else would ever see.
-These artists did not focus solely on the experience of mourning the loss of a loved one, but their ideas of what it means to grieve moved far beyond the traditional.
+TGD was created after founder Kristi DiLallo posted an anonymous Craigslist ad asking a single question: what does your grief look like?
+The responses came in the form of poems, paintings, letters, and songs; they were private and personal, like anonymous diary entries that no one else would ever see.
+The artists behind the responses did not focus solely on the experience of mourning the loss of a loved one, but their ideas of what it means to grieve moved far beyond the traditional.
 Many of the artists confessed to being ashamed of and embarrassed by their grief, explaining that creating art in private was the safest way for them to grieve.

-At The Grief Diaries, our all-female editorial board aims to publish work by and for communities who are often underrepresented in the arts—women, artists of color, members of the LGBTQ community, persons with disabilities, etc.
+Now in our third year, we have published more than 200 contributors and fostered a unique community where grieving out loud is always encouraged.
+Our all-women editorial board aims to publish work by and for communities who are often underrepresented in the arts—women, artists of color, members of the LGBTQ community, persons with disabilities, etc.